GuduleLapointe/w4os/readme.txt

 ## Description

-OpenSim Wordpress plugin is an WordPress interface for OpenSimulator.
+WordPress interface for OpenSimulator is an WordPress plugin to allow OpenSimulator administration and user registration.

 The goal is to allow user registration, grid basic info and monitoring and, in a perfect world, regions and simulators administration.